bauerjj/bauerjj.github.io/_pages/tempe-todo-archive.md

 Tortilla Flats - Decent restauarnt, but mostly it is a nice scenic drive
 Casino Arizona, Talking stick, etc
 Jesterz
+Korean Karokee - Group singing.
+Only go during off-peak hours or it gets real pricey.

 ## Non-phx places